A-Amyan/GitHub_AI_Bot/README.md

      - Post individual comments on the pull request with the security analysis for each impacted Java file.
 - **Issue Comment Command Handling:**
   - **In-Memory Conversation Context:**
-     - Maintains conversation history per repository and issue number to ensure coherent discussions.
+     - Maintains conversation history per repository and issue number to ensure coherent discussions (user's message should start with `@AI_Bot`).
   - **Admin Commands (Restricted to Repository Owner):**
-    - `@AIBot analyze repo`: Automatically scans the entire repository for Java files, analyzes each for security vulnerabilities, and opens issues with the findings.
+    - `@AI_Bot analyze repo`: Automatically scans the entire repository for Java files, analyzes each for security vulnerabilities, and opens issues with the findings.
-    - `@AIBot analyze file`: Analyzes a specific file (extracted from the issue or PR body) for security vulnerabilities.
+    - `@AI_Bot analyze file`: Analyzes a specific file (extracted from the issue or PR body) for security vulnerabilities.
-    - `@AIBot update code` / `@AIBot update`: Uses AI to generate updated code based on user instructions.
+    - `@AI_Bot update code`: Uses AI to generate updated code based on user instructions.
+    - `@AI_Bot update`: Fetches and re‐posts the most relevant code snippet for the current issue or pull request.
-    - `@AIBot merge code`: Merges AI-proposed corrections into the repository.
+    - `@AI_Bot merge code`: Merges AI-proposed corrections into the repository.
+    - `@AI_Bot trace <method_name>`: search for the method in the repository and analyze it.
   - **Strict Security-Only Discussion:**
      - The bot’s system instructions enforce that all conversations remain focused on security analysis and vulnerability remediation.
      - If topics fall outside Java security, the bot responds by indicating that only security-related discussion is supported.
 - **AI-Powered Analysis & Summarization:**
-  - **GPT‑4 Integration:**
+  - **o3-mini Integration:**
     - Generate concise PR descriptions based on Java file snippets.
     - Perform in-depth security analysis on code sections, identifying vulnerabilities, and misuses, and suggesting secure alternatives.
     - Merge findings from different sections to avoid duplication